A Clever Plan

 God sighs and says, “The moment I thought to give them free will, I saw them doing things that had never entered my mind before... things that cannot be allowed to happen here.”

 The Archangel blurts out, “What things, my Lord?”

-“Gabriel, I shall only tell you that some of them will forget me; they will begin to sacrifice their young humans to death in various attempts to ensure good harvests or otherwise make life better for themselves.
-It never entered my mind that humans would sacrifice their young... until I thought to give the first one free will.”
+“Gabriel, I shall only tell you that some humans will forget me; they will begin to sacrifice their young humans to death in various attempts to ensure good harvests or otherwise make life better for themselves.
+It never entered my mind that they would sacrifice their young... until I thought to give the first one free will.”

 “But Lord, why would you want to create them if they will kill each other?”